vdemichev/DiaNN/README.md

 Note that some options below are strongly detrimental to performance and are only there for benchmarking purposes.
 So the recommendation is to only use the options which are expected to be beneficial for a particular experiment based on some clear rationale.

 * **--cfg [file name]** specifies a file to load options/commands from
+* **--channels [channel 1]; [channel 2]; ...** lists multiplexing channels, wherein each channel declaration has the form [channel] = [label group],[channel name],[sites],[mass1:mass2:...], wherein [sites] has the same syntax as for --var-mod and if N sites are listed, N masses are listed at the end of the channel declaration.
+Examples: "--channels SILAC,L,KR,0:0; SILAC,H,KR,8.014199:10.008269" - declares standard light/heavy SILAC labels, "--channels mTRAQ,0,nK,0:0; mTRAQ,4,nK,4.0070994:4.0070994;mTRAQ,8,nK,8.0141988132:8.0141988132" - declares mTRAQ.
 * **--clear-mods** makes DIA-NN 'forget' all built-in modification (PTM) names
 * **--compact-report** instructs DIA-NN to provide less information in the main report
 * **--convert** makes DIA-NN convert the mass spec files to the .dia format.
 The files are either saved to the same location as the input files, or in the Temp/.dia dir, if it is specified (in the GUI or using the --temp option)
 * **--cut [specificty 1],[specificity 2],...** specifies cleavage specificity for the in silico digest.
 Cleavage sites (pairs of amino acids) are listed separated by commas, '\*' indicates any amino acid, and '!' indicates that the respective site will not be cleaved.
 Examples: "--cut K\*,R\*,!*P" - canonical tryptic specificity, "--cut " - digest disabled
+* **--decoy-channel [channel]** specifies the decoy channel masses, wherein [channel] has the same syntax as for --channels
 * **--dir [folder]** specifies a folder containing raw files to be processed.
 All files in the folder must be in .raw, .mzML or .dia format
+* **--dl-no-im** when using the deep learning predictor, prediction of ion mobilities will not be performed
+* **--dl-no-rt** when using the deep learning predictor, prediction of retention times will not be performed
 * **--duplicate-proteins** instructs DIA-NN not to skip entries in the sequence database with duplicate IDs (while by default if several entries have the same protein ID, all but the first entry will be skipped)
 * **--exact-fdr** approximate FDR estimation for confident peptides based on parametric modelling will be disabled
 * **--ext [string]** adds a string to the end of each file name (specified with --f)